 Avoiding common pitfalls during periods of stress

-When this market does eventually turn, it is essential for investors to remain disciplined and committed to their long-term investment goals, as actions made during periods like this can have drastic impacts on the probability of meeting long-term
+Now that the market has finally turned, it is essential for investors to remain disciplined and committed to their long term investment goals as actions made during periods like this can have drastic impacts on the probability of meeting those objectives.

-investment goals.
-These goals—whether saving for college or retirement, or for charitable giving or estate planning—are of utmost importance to investors and are the reasons why most participate in the market to begin with.
-If we face
+These goals—whether it be saving for college or retirement, or for charitable giving or estate planning—are of utmost importance to investors and are the reasons why most participate in the market in the first place.

 Keep your long-term goals in focus